Lesbians and gay men reflect on their lives and their place in society from the 1940s to the 1990s

-As the contributors aged, their candid memories and hard-won wisdom were at risk of going unrecorded, but in Gateway to Heaven they are captured for everyone, from students of social and oral history or queer studies to the general reader.
+As the contributors aged, their candid memories and hard-won wisdom were at risk of going unrecorded, but in Gateway to Heaven: Fifty Years of Lesbian and Gay Oral History, they are captured for everyone, from students of social and oral history or LGBTQ or queer studies to the general reader.

 Staying Out Late

-Clare then realised that there was an enormous amount of material from the interviews that had still not been employed for any of the theatre and film projects she had created, and she was aware that she held a vast amount of exciting and interesting stories that had still not seen the light of day.
-She asked the contributors if they would be happy for those other extracts, alongside the previously used ones, to appear in a book, also called Gateway to Heaven.
-This was published by Tollington Press in the autumn of 2012.
+After creating these films and theatre work Clare then realised that there was an enormous amount of material from the interviews she had conducted that had still not been employed for any of the projects she had created, and she was aware that she held a vast amount of exciting and interesting stories that had still not seen the light of day.
+She asked several contributors to all those projects if they would be happy for those other interview extracts, alongside the previously used ones, to appear in a book, called Gateway to Heaven: Fifty Years of Oral History.
+This was published by Tollington Press in 2012.
+The script of Gateway to Heaven – The Play was later published in 2019.

 The title of the book and the play refers to The Gateways, which was one of the most famous women’s bars, located in Kings Road, London, and featured in the film, The Killing of Sister George; and Heaven, which opened as a gay men’s nightclub in the 1980s and remains one of the largest and most popular gay dance venues in Europe.
 The picture above is of the entrance to The Gateways Club.